 Monmouth County, New Jersey

 Shore AI works with service businesses across Monmouth County that already know where the drag is: quote requests, intake setup, reminders, document collection, reporting, and status updates.
-The work starts with one painful operational flow and fixes it in a way the team can actually keep using.
+The work starts with one painful operational workflow and fixes it in a way the team can actually keep using.

 Most teams do not need new software first